xtream1101/itermocil/README.md

 |------------|----------------------------
 | `commands` | An `Array` of commands that will be ran when the pane is created
 | `focus`    | If set to `true`, the pane will be selected after the layout has been executed
+| `profile`  | The iTerm profile used to create tab
+| `params`   | An associated list to fill placeholders in `base_command`.
+If command has no params, define emtpy as `params:`.

+## Base config & profiles

+The `profile:` key on window or pane level allows to set a specific profile.
+For repetitive tasks there exist a `base_command:` in the window that can be invoked by defining `params:` in a panel.
+If this key is set, the pane will execute the base command.
+If this command has placeholders (MUST be named, e.g. `echo {text}`), they should be defined under `params:` as key value pairs.

 ## Examples

-See some example of various layouts below, or see [Layouts](https://github.com/TomAnthony/itermocil/blob/master/LAYOUTS.md) for more information on the available layouts.
-There is also a variety of [example layout files](https://github.com/TomAnthony/itermocil/tree/master/test_layouts) in this repo.
+See some example of various layouts below, or see [Layouts](https://github.com/christophthiele/itermocil/blob/master/LAYOUTS.md) for more information on the available layouts.
+There is also a variety of [example layout files](https://github.com/christophthiele/itermocil/tree/master/test_layouts) in this repo.

 ### Simple two pane window